Our Administrative Staff

 Ms. Charlotte joined Belmont in October 2021, bringing extensive experience from nearly two decades in education since earning her Master's degree in 2002.
 She holds a Bachelor of Science in Earth Science and Elementary Education and a Master of Science in Early Childhood Education.
 Inspired by her own love of learning, Ms. Charlotte’s favorite teaching moments are "when I see a spark in children's eyes especially when they connect with a story".
 She's inspired by the words of Rachel Carson: "If a child is to keep alive his inborn sense of wonder, he needs the companionship of at least one adult who can share it".
 Outside of school, Ms. Charlotte loves hiking, reading, cooking, sewing, and spending time with her family.
 She's a vegetarian who speaks English as her third language and is a big Doctor Who fan.

 Ms. Nicole is an Assistant Teacher who has been with Belmont for almost a year.
 She has seven years of experience in various roles in education.
 Her inspiration comes from a lifelong desire to "help mentor and become someone important in children's lives".
 She has known she wanted to work with kids since she was a child.
 For Ms. Nicole, the proudest moments in teaching are "personally witnessing a child's personal growth and success and seeing a child persist in problem-solving using strategies they learned from you".
 She is inspired by her parents and their encouragement.
 "Ever since I was a kid they always told me 'I don't want you to become just like me, I want you to be better than me,'" she says.
-"As I've gotten older I understand what they mean by that and know that they really do mean that by the sacrifices and opportunities they have and continue to give me to be better".
+"With greater perspective I’ve gained a deeper understanding of their sentiment and recognize the immense value in the path they have cleared for me to succeed."
 In her free time, Ms. Nicole likes to draw and paint.
 Her favorite color is purple, her favorite food is tacos, and she loves dogs (she has three).
 She also enjoys doing fun things with her family, like going out to eat and bowling.

 Mr. Michael has spent his entire 22 years in education teaching at Belmont.
 His inspiration to become an educator came from his own P.E. teacher at P.S.
 205, Mr. Khane, who he describes as "calm, real with the children, and the coolest teacher I ever had."
 With a background in Health Education and Physical Education, Mr. Michael's proudest moment came at a Moving Up Ceremony when a student told him he "should be cloned."
 Outside of school, Mr. Michael loves playing and watching sports, traveling, and exploring new restaurants.
 He's visited Italy, Mexico, South Africa, Ecuador, Peru, Portugal, the Dominican Republic, Puerto Rico, and London.
 His favorite foods are Italian, Mexican, and BBQ, and some of his favorite movies are Coach Carter , Rocky , and The Sandlot.